-But that’s exactly what New York City’s Millenium Hilton Hotel is – historic.
+But that’s exactly what the Millennium Hilton New York Downtown is – historic.

 This all-glass hotel in the Financial District bears scars from the September 11 terrorist attacks, although invisible to the naked eye.
 Just steps from Ground Zero, the building was damaged during the collapse of the Twin Towers and had to be refurbished.
 In fact, the American flag that once hung outside the hotel on 9/11 is now on display in the lobby, recovered by hotel workers.

 Today, this luxury hotel towers over Lower Manhattan, a sleek and skinny monolith with a gleaming facade.
-History aside, the Millenium Hilton Hotel is alluring for other reasons.
+History aside, the Millennium Hilton New York Downtown is alluring for other reasons.
 Given New York’s outrageous accommodation prices, this hotel provides value with a side of luxury, offering guests oversized rooms, a superb restaurant, and a kickass location.

 Stepping into a standard room, it feels more like studio apartment than hotel.
 Compared to the city’s standards, rooms are spacious at 300 square feet and up, all featuring 42-inch plasma screen TVs, marble bathrooms, and laptop-sized safes.
 The majority of guest rooms have plush king-size beds with down-filled duvets.
 For a splurge, book a Junior Suite for a private bedroom and sitting area separated by a bathroom.